 Micro Inverters + Envoy

-Enphase is a system that uses micro-inverters that were first introduced to the world in June 2008.
-Those are tucked under each panel and they will convert the DC electricity to AC electricity.
+Enphase is a system that uses micro-inverters that were first introduced in June 2008.
+These micro-inverters are tucked under each panel and they convert the DC electricity to AC electricity.
 Besides the micro-inverters, the system has the Envoy system which is essentially its brain.
 Envoy will gather all the data from the micro-inverters and will deliver it to Enlighten software.
 Also, Envoy will report any issue related to how the micro-inverters are performing and will deliver updates.

 Solar Edge Inverter

-SolarEdge has a solar panel optimizer that is attached to each panel and all those are connected to one inverter.
+SolarEdge has a solar panel optimizer that is attached to each panel which are all connected to one inverter.
 That means that if one of the panels is in shade, the rest of the modules are unaffected.
-The same is for Enphase but the difference is that SolarEdge sends the DC solar power to one inverter.
-On the other side Enphase’s micro-inverters convert the DC to AC immediately at the roof.
+The same is true for Enphase, but the difference is that SolarEdge sends the DC solar power to one inverter.
+In comparison, Enphase’s micro-inverters convert the DC to AC immediately at the roof.

 What happens if SolarEdge inverter or Enphase micro-inverter malfunctions?

 Enphase and Solaredge dominate the high-end residential inverters market in the United States.
 Although both offer a technology that isolates the performance and enables the monitoring of each individual panel, their modes of failure are quite different.